deyvitt/Decentrefy/textDiscrim/readme.txt

-Decentralized small language model (DeSLM) network with a consensus protocol, incentivization mechanism, and two types of SLMs: generators and discriminators.
+#Generator-Adversarial Transformer Large Language Model (GATLLM) with incentivization mechanism:

 Here's a breakdown of the key elements to consider:

-Consensus Protocol:
+Use of Blockchain Consensus Protocol (ie., Proof-of-Stake):

 Options: